vfarah-if/TerraformCloudFoundryExercise/README.md

 # Conclusion

 Why would anyone go with Terraform on Cloudfoundry?
 The declaritive syntax is easy to work with and the state and end result is easy to understand.
-Cloudfoundry is about to be discontinued, probably for something just as easy to edit and use, so as a provider for Terraform, I would stop using this, maybe focus on AWS or AWS copilot, trying to find parity with Cloudfoundry ease of deployment.
+There are several gotchas that you will need to stumble into with experience, some issues about always being behind some providers but the end result is worth learning so you can provide the same experience with several huge providers